 - 1. Performance Measures and Measurable Goals - NWARPC will work with ARDOT, MoDOT and local jurisdictions to identify measures and to develop methodologies to implement performance-based planning and programming for active transportation. - 2.
 Continue the development and implementation of the NWA Regional Bicycle and Pedestrian Master Plan (adopted as part of the 2040 MTP, March 2016; amended and adopted as part of the 2045 MTP, March, 2021) that will enhance the full connectivity of non-motorized transportation throughout Northwest Arkansas.
-The Plan will incorporate the Safe Streets and Roads for All (SS4A) Comprehensive Safety Action Plan, including the development of Regional Complete Street Design Guidelines.
-The plan guidelines provide for a well-planned, safe and efficient system of Complete Streets, complete local and regional networks of on-street and off-street bicycle and pedestrian infrastructure, and new and improved bridges/underpasses designed with complete and appropriate bike/ped accommodations that meet AASHTO and FHWA guidelines for pedestrians and bicyclists that connect local jurisdictions and destinations such as employment, shopping, health and education centers for all ages and abilities. - Complete the update to the NWA Regional Bicycle and Pedestrian Master Plan. - The goals of the Master Plan will be shared with the general public, cities, and consultants. - Continue evaluation of the region's topography and natural environment, including greenway corridors, for logical locations and connections. - Provide assistance to ensure and facilitate uniformity and consistency in the standards, operations, and management of the network.
+The Plan will incorporate the Safe Streets and Roads for All (SS4A) Comprehensive Safety Action Plan, including the adopted NWA Regional Complete Street Design Guide.
+The plan guidelines provide for a well-planned, safe and efficient system of complete local and regional networks of on-street and off-street bicycle and pedestrian infrastructure, and new and improved bridges/underpasses designed with complete and appropriate bike/ped accommodations that meet AASHTO and FHWA guidelines for pedestrians and bicyclists that connect local jurisdictions and destinations such as employment, shopping, health and education centers for all ages and abilities. - Complete the update to the WalkBike NWA Regional Bicycle and Pedestrian Master Plan. - The goals of the WalkBike NWA Plan will be shared with the general public, cities, and consultants. - Continue evaluation of the region's topography and natural environment, including greenway corridors, for logical locations and connections. - Provide assistance to ensure and facilitate uniformity and consistency in the standards, operations, and management of the network. - Encourage and support implementation and updating of the individual plans and assist the cities as needed to meet the goal of implementing aspects of the NWA WalkBike Plan. - Continue evaluation of individual jurisdictions' bicycle and pedestrian plans for connectivity to the regional system. - Continue to provide assistance to communities within the Missouri portion of the MPA in the development and implementation of a regional bicycle and pedestrian system. - Continue to provide assistance to communities to connect to the US Bike Route System. - Continue to support communities in determining the need, desire and location for bicycle and pedestrian infrastructure.

-- Encourage and support implementation and updating of the individual plans and assist the cities as needed to meet the goal of implementing aspects of the 5E's: engineering, education, encouragement, equity and accessibility, and evaluation and planning. - Continue evaluation of individual jurisdictions' bicycle and pedestrian plans for connectivity to the regional system. - Continue to provide assistance to communities within the Missouri portion of the MPA in the development and implementation of a regional bicycle and pedestrian system. - Continue to provide assistance to communities to connect to the US Bike Route System. - Continue to support communities in determining the need, desire and location for bicycle and pedestrian infrastructure. - 3.
-Review, update, and amend Complete Streets policies in adopted NWARPC plans.
-Encourage the adoption of Complete Streets plans and policies by member agencies, including the adopted regional Complete Streets policy in the Bicycle and Pedestrian Master Plan.
-Continue to support the NWA Heritage Trail Plan. - Offer informational assistance to citizen groups formed to promote the Heritage Trail. - Continue the effort to promote proper signage for the Heritage Trail and the broader system. - Update the Heritage Trail Plan as historical data is discovered that better represents Heritage Trail. - Work with State and local organizations to advance Heritage Trails designations. - 4.
-Support the National Park Service Butterfield Overland National Historic Trail (NHT) - Offer informational assistance to citizen groups formed to promote the Butterfield Overland NHT. - Support the effort to promote proper signage of the Butterfield Overland NHT. - 5.
+- 3. Review, update, and amend Complete Streets policies in adopted NWARPC plans.
+Encourage the adoption of Complete Streets policies by member agencies, guided by the NWA Regional Complete Streets Design Guide in the WalkBike NWA Plan. - 4.
+Continue to support the Active Transportation Committee (ACT). - 5.
+Continue to support the NWA Heritage Trail Plan. - Offer informational assistance to citizen groups formed to promote the Heritage Trail. - Continue the effort to promote proper signage for the Heritage Trail and the broader system. - Update the Heritage Trail Plan as historical data is discovered that better represents Heritage Trail. - Work with State and local organizations to advance Heritage Trails designations. - 6.
+Support the National Park Service Butterfield Overland National Historic Trail (NHT) - Offer informational assistance to citizen groups formed to promote the Butterfield Overland NHT. - Support the effort to promote proper signage of the Butterfield Overland NHT. - 7.
 Provide staff assistance, as needed, to the Razorback Greenway Alliance.